Brass monkey (colloquialism)

-"Cold enough to freeze the balls off (or on) a brass monkey" is a colloquial expression used by some English speakers to describe extremely cold weather.
+"Cold enough to freeze the balls off (or on) a brass monkey") is a colloquial expression used by some English speakers to describe extremely cold weather.
+In New Zealand, the phrase is often shortened to “brass monkey weather,” used colloquially to describe extremely cold conditions.

 The reference to the testes (as the term balls is commonly understood to mean) of the brass monkey appears to be a 20th-century variant on the expression, prefigured by a range of references to other body parts, especially the nose and tail.

 History

 During the 19th and 20th centuries, small monkeys cast from the alloy brass were very common tourist souvenirs from China and Japan.
 They usually, but not always, came in a set of three representing the Three Wise Monkeys carved in wood above the Shrine of Tōshō-gū in Nikkō, Tochigi, Japan.
 These monkeys were often cast with all three in a single piece.
 In other sets they were made singly.
-Old brass monkeys of this type are collectors' items.
+Old brass monkeys of this type are collector's items.
 Michael Quinion, advisor to The Oxford English Dictionary and author of the website World Wide Words, writes, "it's more than likely the term came from them".